 Upon acceptance, each participant from the US is required to pay an academic fee of $150 payable to the AMS Education Program.
 This fee is non-refundable.

 Each participant will be supplied with a variety of instructional resource materials, including those to be used in peer-led teacher training sessions.

-After successful completion of workshop activities, participants will:
+After successful completion of course activities, participants will:

 - Demonstrate updated knowledge concerning the physical foundations of oceanographic topics and issues

 - Show evidence of being able to interpret and analyze oceanographic information acquired through direct and remote sensing of the ocean environment

 - Exhibit understanding of current science education research findings and their classroom applications

 - Indicate how they intend to promote oceanographic education in their home areas by peer training fellow teachers, especially those who teach students who are members of groups underrepresented in the sciences

 To be eligible for Project Ocean, teachers and supervisors of science at the K-12 level should: